-Under the current legal framework, any person who has been a lawyer for a minimum of five years may be appointed a syndic.
-However, under the new Bankruptcy Code provisions, a person will be appointed as syndic if he or she has been authorised to be an insolvency administrator (insolvency professional) following successful completion of relevant exams.
+Under the current legal framework, a person will be appointed as syndic if he or she has been authorised to be an insolvency administrator (insolvency professional) following successful completion of relevant exams.
 A syndic has a general duty to protect the interests of both the debtor and its creditors, without prejudice to his or her duty of impartially conducting business administration, given that the syndic must aim at the collective satisfaction of creditors.
 Within this framework, he or she has an obligation of non-disclosure, non-competition and avoidance of any conflict of interests.

 What is the extent of the court’s involvement in liquidation procedures?